dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/LikeaTweet.md

   const reactionTx = substrateApi.tx.reactions.createPostReaction(postId, 'Upvote')
 ```

-It's time to add this in the codebase inside the **tweet.tsx** like this:
+It's time to add this in the codebase inside of **tweet.tsx** like this:

 ```tsx
   ...